Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

 ## Using local accounts

 The easiest way to login is to create accounts with a login and a password.

-If you are using docker, first make sure the `admin-panel` service is running with `docker compose up -d admin-panel`, then run `docker compose exec admin-panel python3 manage.py createsuperuser` and follow the prompts.
+Run the commands below and follow the prompts.

+=== "With Docker"

+    ```bash
+    docker compose up -d admin-panel
+    docker compose exec admin-panel python3 manage.py createsuperuser
+    ```

+=== "Without Docker"

+    ```bash
-If you are not using docker, run `cd admin_panel && poetry run python3 manage.py createsuperuser` and follow the prompts.
+    cd admin_panel && poetry run python3 manage.py createsuperuser
+    ```

 Then you can login using the chosen credentials at http://localhost:8000.
 Additional accounts can be created from the admin panel.